hubertshum/InHAC-Interaction-Based-Human-Activity-Comparison/README.md

 </ul>

 <h1>Reference</h1>
-By using this dataset, you agreed to cite the following research publications in all your project documents/publications:
+By using this dataset, you agreed to cite the following research publications in all your project documents/publications:<br>
-<p style="margin-left:24px">Yijun Shen, Longzhi Yang, Edmond S. L. Ho and Hubert P. H. Shum, "<a href="http://hubertshum.com/pbl_tvcg2020interaction.htm">Interaction-based Human Activity Comparison</a>," IEEE Transactions on Visualization and Computer Graphics, vol. 26, no. 8, pp. 115673-115684, IEEE, 2020.</p>
+<p ">Yijun Shen, Longzhi Yang, Edmond S. L. Ho and Hubert P. H. Shum, "<a href="http://hubertshum.com/pbl_tvcg2020interaction.htm">Interaction-based Human Activity Comparison</a>," IEEE Transactions on Visualization and Computer Graphics, vol. 26, no. 8, pp. 115673-115684, IEEE, 2020.</p>

 <h1>Research Using This Dataset</h1>
 The following is a list of other research papers that uses our dataset.
 If you use our dataset, please let us know and we will include your research here.